 Just over a decade ago John Quelch, along with a few colleagues, explained how not-for-profits could value their brands.
 The basic methodology was developed by Interbrand, the brand consultancy.
 There is, of course, a bit of license taken in comparing the values of for-profit and not-for-profit brands.
-It is usually challenging to sell a for-profit brand independent of the company that supports it, imagine Apple selling the right to use the Apple brand but not the manufacturing processes, patents, or stores.
+It is usually challenging to sell a for-profit brand independently of the company that supports it.
+Imagine Apple selling the right to use the Apple brand but not the manufacturing processes, patents, or stores.
 Selling not-for-profit brands goes beyond challenging to impossible (and hopefully illegal).
 It would be a strange day indeed if Amnesty International members decided to abandon their mission and sell their brand to Pepsi.

-That you can’t sell a not-for-profit brand doesn’t mean valuing it can’t be any use.
-As Quelch and his colleagues say:
+That you can’t sell a not-for-profit brand doesn’t mean valuing it can’t be of any use.
+As Quelch and his colleagues say.
+A high brand valuation

-A high brand valuation “.. can help the organization attract and retain high-caliber employees and board members; motivate donors, and volunteers to increase their commitment; justify efforts to protect the brand and logo and ensure they’re consistently presented; justify marketing investments in the drivers (such as local impact) that protect the brand; and give the NFP greater influence with policy makers.”
-Quelch, Austin and Laidler-Kylander (2004)
+.. can help the organization attract and retain high-caliber employees and board members; motivate donors, and volunteers to increase their commitment; justify efforts to protect the brand and logo and ensure they’re consistently presented; justify marketing investments in the drivers (such as local impact) that protect the brand; and give the NFP greater influence with policy makers.Quelch, Austin and Laidler-Kylander (2004)